-• Prevents an outer dressing from sticking to the wound
+• Prevents an outer dressing from sticking to the wound and peri-wound area

 Not for use with oxidizing solutions, such as hypochlorite solution or hydrogen peroxide solution (H2O2).